Jayme Stewart is in her fourth season as an assistant coach for the Badgers.

 Stewart (then Callahan) earned a degree in health promotion and wellness in 2002 from Missouri Southern State (Joplin, Mo.), where she started at point guard all four years.
 She completed her career atop the Lions' all-time career steals list with 225 and games started with 107, starting every game since her freshman season.
 She also ranks second on the school's career assist chart with 429.

-Stewart and her husband Brad were married in 2013.
+Stewart and her husband Brad were married in 2013 and welcomed their first child in June of 2015.